labscript-suite/labscript-suite/docs/source/building_docs/docs_build.rst

 .. note::

-	Some cross-referencing used in the markdown files are not cross-compatible between the `html` and `dirthtml` build commands.
+	Some cross-referencing used in the markdown files is not cross-compatible between the `html` and `dirthtml` build commands.
 	When using markdown source files, please ensure cross-references actually work when built on Read the Docs.

 latexpdf